 The CCI Research Foundation was founded in 2018 by the Competency & Credentialing Institute (CCI), the leader in perioperative certification.
 As a credentialing body, CCI is dedicated to advancing the knowledge of perioperative nurses and improving patient outcomes.
 Establishing the CCI Research Foundation was an extension of CCI’s sustained commitment to the perioperative community.

 CCI certifies more than 40,000 perioperative nurses, and is an industry leader in nursing competency assessment.
-The nonprofit administers the Certified Perioperative Nurse (CNOR), Certified Surgical Services Manager (CSSM), and Certified Perioperative Clinical Nurse Specialist (CNS-CP) certifications.
+The nonprofit administers the Certified Perioperative Nurse (CNOR), Certified Surgical Services Manager (CSSM), Certified Ambulatory Surgery Nurse (CNAMB), Certified Foundational Perioperative Nurse (CFPN), Certified Perioperative Clinical Nurse Specialist (CNS-CP), and Nursing Professional Development Advanced – Board Certified (NPDA-BC) certifications.